Inalchuq: Slaughter of Mongolian trade caravan

-Capture and Execution
+Capture and execution

 The Mongols entered the city and slaughtered most of Inalchuq's unprepared garrison at night.
 Following this, Inalchuq barricaded himself in Otrar's inner citadel with the remnants of his troops (reportedly 1/10 of the garrison), managing to hold out for another month and inflict heavy casualties against further Mongol attacks.
 Eventually, he was trapped with his last two remaining bodyguards on the upper floors of the citadel; the Mongols desired to capture him alive to execute him.
-Now out of missiles to launch, Inalchuq and his guards resorting to throwing bricks down on the Mongols, reportedly slaying many of them.
+Inalchuq and his guards resorted to throwing bricks down on the Mongols, reportedly slaying many of them.
 Finally the governor's guards were killed and he was captured.
 Inalchuq was reportedly executed by molten silver being poured into his eyes and ears, though this may be apocryphal.